mcneill-shiner/trellis-garden-app/README.md

 - When are standards for next season's frost dates set?
 - Do I need a date library?
 And if so, which one?
 Day.js seems like it would do the job.
 - Will things get complicated with time zones?
 Should I be pegging a garden to the zip code's time zone to solve for that?
+- How to handle plants that should really be planted based on air or soil temps rather than dates?
+Ex. eggplant.
+Have date range for calendar/task list, but then also include a note?

 ### Data: Gardens, Plants, Tasks